InsightDataScience/anomaly_detection/README.md

 ## Details of Implementation
 With this coding challenge, you should demonstrate a strong understanding of computer science fundamentals.
 We won't be wowed by your knowledge of various available software libraries, but will be impressed by your ability to pick and use the best data structures and algorithms for the job.

-We're looking for clean, well-thought-out code that correctly implements the desired features in an optimized way and highlights your ability to write production-quality code.
+We're looking for clean, well-thought-out code that correctly implements the desired feature in an optimized way and highlights your ability to write production-quality code and clear documentation.

 ### Anomalious user purchases